DereckLee/ecd/README.md

 [![crates.io](https://img.shields.io/crates/v/ecd.svg)](https://crates.io/crates/ecd)
 [![license](https://img.shields.io/crates/l/ecd.svg)](https://github.com/DereckLee/ecd/blob/main/LICENSE)

 **ecd** is a fast, cross-platform command-line tool for detecting the character encoding of text files.

-It is a Rust rewrite of the Node.js [encoding-checker](https://github.com/piecioshka/encoding-checker), designed to be quicker on large trees, easier to script, and free of external tools like `file(1)` or `find(1)`.
+It is designed to be quicker on large trees, easier to script, and free of external tools like `file(1)` or `find(1)`.

 ```bash
 ecd check -f man.txt    # gbk